Lines of Credit vs. Credit Cards: Two Types of Revolving Credit For Your Business

 Is it worth getting a line of credit?

 For many businesses, getting a business line of credit is absolutely worth it.
-After all, LOCs offer a convenient way to borrow money over and over, and they have lower interest rates than most credit cards.
+After all, LOCs offer a convenient way to borrow money, and they have lower interest rates than most credit cards.

 Still, not every business will benefit from a line of credit.
-If you don’t have enough cash flow to repay your credit line, for example, an LOC will be more trouble than it’s worth.
-So think carefully about your business’s needs and budget before you apply.
+If you don’t have enough cash flow to repay your credit line, an LOC will be more trouble than it’s worth.
+So think carefully about both your business’s needs and budget before you apply.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.